robrwo/Text-Minify-XS/README.md

 my $out = minify( $in );
 ```

-This is a quick-and-dirty text minifier that removes whitespace in a
+This is a quick-and-dirty text minifier that removes indentation and
-single pass.
+trailing whitespace from a multi-line text document in a single pass.

 It does the following: